kelu124/echomods/include/AddMyLogs.md

 * Back from holidays!
 * [Making progress on small probe](/include/cn_mechprob/Readme.md)
-* @todo change path of images when they have changed
+* @done change path of images when they have changed
 * un0rick / matty v0.1 release! https://github.com/kelu124/un0rick/releases/tag/v0.1
-* @todo Create detailed pages for the community in the gitbook
+* @cancelled Create detailed pages for the community in the gitbook
-* @todo Create detailed pages for each probe [I've played with](/include/probes/Readme.md) in the gitbook
+* @done Create detailed pages for each probe [I've played with](/include/probes/Readme.md) in the gitbook
 * Working on the [bibliography](/include/biblio/bib/CheckBib.ipynb) and reput it in the gitbook
 * @done cleaning gitbook and pushing annexes

 #### 2018-04-07 Other dentist thoughts

-* @todo add dp location
+* @done add dp location
-* @todo listing experiments of others
+* @done listing experiments of others
 * getting things straight with MacroFab

 #### 2018-04-08 Documentation process

 __TODO__ reclean full repo one gob2 and lit.tbo are tested

-* @todo before reclean full repo, create release "Full Dev Resources" and get corresponding version (v1.9 + hash)!
+* @done before reclean full repo, create release "Full Dev Resources" and get corresponding version (v1.9 + hash)!
-  * @todo : Add Full GitBook PDF to it before
+  * @cancelled : Add Full GitBook PDF to it before
-* @todo Sort the list of experiments, shortnames in SUMMARY
+* @done Sort the list of experiments, shortnames in SUMMARY
 * @todo Community: list the contributors in a page + add the experiment.
 Individual page to point to experiment.
 * @todo Page on documentation
 * @todo Edit [history](https://kelu124.gitbooks.io/echomods/content/Chapter1/history.html) page to add Matty.
 * @todo Rewrite the Chapters Readme -> "This chapter is dedicated to the brain_dumps "
-* @todo Do a Doj  (LOW PRIORITY)
+* @done Do a Doj  (LOW PRIORITY)
-* @todo Redo a usable alt.tbo (LOW PRIORITY)
+* @done Redo a usable alt.tbo (LOW PRIORITY)
-* @todo Clean Modules list (keep lite.tbo, goblin, cletus, doj, elmo, matty) + add "CNprobe"
+* @done Clean Modules list (keep lite.tbo, goblin, cletus, doj, elmo, matty) + add "CNprobe"
-  * @todo Make 7 clean QuickStarts for remaining modules // copy them on Tindie.
+  * @cancelled Make 7 clean QuickStarts for remaining modules // copy them on Tindie.
-  * @todo Get "ShortNames" in JSON
+  * @cancelled Get "ShortNames" in JSON
-* @todo Put alt.tbo, tobo, loftus, tomtom, croaker, retroATL3 and wirephantom in retired modules + add "PU3090" phantoms in retired
+* @done Put alt.tbo, tobo, loftus, tomtom, croaker, retroATL3 and wirephantom in retired modules + add "PU3090" phantoms in retired
-* @todo Remove sets in doc
+* @cancelled Remove sets in doc
-* @todo Remake homepage in autodoc
+* @done Remake homepage in autodoc
-* @todo Clean obsolete versions in repos
+* @cancelled Clean obsolete versions in repos

 #### 2018-04-15 Documentation process